linostar/SuperCron/README.md

 - option `-t` or `--trigger`: trigger in the form of "none" or "*ACTION* if *NAME* is *STATE*".
 See **Triggers** section below.
 - argument `name`: required; represents the triggered job name on which *ACTION* will occur (several jobs can share the same name)

+## Triggers
+Triggers can take one of 2 forms:
+- "none" for removing the previous trigger
+- "*ACTION* if *NAME* is *STATE*" for adding a new trigger or replacing an old one

+*ACTION* is the action applied on the enabled state of the triggered job and it can be `on`, `off` or `toggle`.

+*NAME* is the name of the triggering job.

+*STATE* is the triggering state of the triggering job, and it can be `enabled`, `disabled`, `toggled`, `added` or `deleted`.

+Using action `toggle` means to enable the triggered job if it was disabled, and to disable it if it was enabled.

+State `toggled` activates the trigger when the triggering job is enabled or disabled.

+Note that when a job is renamed from *name1* to *name2*, it means activating triggers that end with `if name1 is deleted` and triggers that end with `if name2 is added`, since a rename is considered a deletion of the old job name and an addition of the new job name.

 ## Examples
 - Add a job:
 ```